Migrants head to Greece as Turkey opens floodgates

 “They are all Afghans, no Syrians,” one army officer said.
 “Are these the Syrians (Turkish President Tayyip) Erdogan was talking about?”

-Reporting by Alkis Konstantinidis on Lesbos, Lefteris Papadimas in Kastanies; Writing by Michele Kambas; Editing by Clarence Fernandez and Kenneth Maxwell
+Reporting by Alkis Konstantinidis on Lesbos, Lefteris Papadimas in Kastanies; Writing by Michele Kambas; Editing by Clarence Fernandez/ Kenneth Maxwell/Susan Fenton